 - If someone was willing to pay cash, how much would you be willing to sell for?

-- If your first buyer lowballs your offer and says “Take it or leave it.” what would you do?
+- Your first buyer lowballs your offer and says “Take it or leave it.” what would you do?

 These final negotiations are the hardest part of closing the deal without an agent.
-Many properties for sale by owners either sit for months because the owners are unable to close the deals or end up selling the house at far too low a price because of inexperience in negotiating.
+Many properties for sale by owners tend to sit for months because the owners are unable to close deals.
+Or they can end up selling the house at far too low a price because of inexperience in negotiating.

-But the process requires a level of understanding that comes with experience.
+The process requires a level of understanding that comes with experience.
 If you are sure you can overcome these hurdles, go for it- with caution.
-Motivation and research can make up for experience and contacts if you’re willing to put in the work and take the risk.
-The decision, ultimately, is yours.
+While I recommend you stay away from FSBO and trust an agent, the decision, ultimately, is yours.